gcallah/BookReviews/biggar.md

 Nigel Biggar did not join the culture wars voluntarily: the culture wars came for him.
+As he puts it, "the colonial front of the culture wars came uninvited to my doorstep... in 2017."

+"The fact is that the culture wars are neither artifical nor trivial.
+They are real and important, and much is at stake in them."

+"a single visible cancellatiion causes multiple invisible self-cancellations."

+"race relations were worst in Austria, Finland, and Ireland."

+"commitment to Millian liberal principles."

+But those are what got us here.

 "Indigenous" people certainly knew lots of interesting things, and it is foolish to dismiss them as ignorant savages.
 But ironically, to insist that the knowledge they had was "science" is the demand it fit into a western framework.